 A. Financial Rewards for Patient Referrals

 - Patient brokering is prohibited.
-No financial rewards, substantive gifts, or other remuneration may be offered for patient referrals.
+No financial rewards, substantive gifts, or other remuneration may be offered or received for patient referrals.
 NAATP members must not provide compensation for a patient referral.
 A NAATP member must not charge or receive compensation for providing a referral.

 - Routine waiver of patient financial responsibility related to deductibles and co-pays is prohibited.
 Waivers must not be provided except in the case of demonstrable financial hardship based on written objective criteria.

 B. Deceptive Advertising or Marketing Practices